 Maryland's Interim BMP Reporting Tool is now available for use.
 Please be sure to review submission instructions and additional information prior to using the new tool.

-TMDL implementation is a multi-disciplinary field involving planning and decision-making across different scales and sectors for a variety of pollutants.
+TMDL implementation is a multi-disciplinary field involving planning and decision-making across different georgraphic scales and pollution source sectors for a variety of pollutants.
+Although the Chesapeake Bay TMDL and accompanying Watershed Implementation Plan is currently a focus in Maryland, there are a variety of impairments and need for pollution controls.
 This web page allows you to access information from a variety of perspectives.
-We also encourage you to consult the websites of other States to gain a broader perspective.
-We also encourage feedback on what you find helpful and what you would like to see on this page (email Jim George).
+We also encourage you to consult the websites of other States to gain a broader perspective. (email Jim George).

 The State of Maryland is committed to working toward the implementation of TMDLs.
 MDE’s Science Services Administration (SSA formerly TARSA) is responsible for TMDL development, and plays a lead role in coordinating the implementation of TMDLs.
 However, the roles and responsibilities for specific TMDL implementation activities are distributed among a wide variety of private and public entities.
 Defining and communicating these roles and responsibilities is an on-going effort.